-&lt;sup>167 Id. at 789 n.14.
+Id. at 789 n.14.

-&lt;sup>168 OLIVER E. WILLIAMSON, THE ECONOMIC INSTITUTIONS OF CAPITALISM: FIRMS, MARKETS, RELATIONAL CONTRACTING (1985); Jeffrey T. Macher & Barak D. Richman, Transaction Cost Economics: An Assessment of Empirical Research in the Social Sciences, 10 Bus. & Pol.
-1 (2008) (discussing transaction costs approach).
+OLIVER E. WILLIAMSON, THE ECONOMIC INSTITUTIONS OF CAPITALISM: FIRMS, MARKETS, RELATIONAL CONTRACTING (1985); Jeffrey T. Macher & Barak D. Richman, Transaction Cost Economics: An Assessment of Empirical Research in the governance structure to prevent opportunism.
+This opportunism will be particularly problematic where one or both of the parties must invest significant resources in assets specific to the particular firm, project, or transaction.
+This asset specificity makes the parties susceptible to hold-ups from their contractual partners in the absence of a system of governance.
+Firms can be useful in providing the structures that deter opportunism.